 Too much information?
 Probably, but before you get changing room envy, I want to point out that there are advantages and disadvantages of having a pontoon boat changing room or privacy partition.
 You may find that it’s perfect for hiding a portable toilet for pontoon camping.
 Or you may need one for changing out of wet swimsuits.
 Or you may, in fact, discover you’re better off not having one at all as it takes up too much room where you’d rather store gear.

-Having said that, adding a changing room to a pontoon boat is a simple project if your boat is laid out for it, and even if not, there are simple options for “potty rooms.”
+Having said that, adding a changing room or a privacy partition to a pontoon boat is a simple project if your boat is laid out for it, and even if not, there are simple options for “potty rooms.”

 If you don’t want to go through the expense and hassle of building a changing room into your pontoon boat, then a collapsible pop-up is the perfect solution.

 Collapsible changing rooms can be purchased for as little as $60 and fit easily into an under-seat storage compartment in a pontoon boat.

 These pop-up rooms are most commonly used by photographers as a way for models to change wardrobe on-location during a shoot.
 This one gets really good reviews.

 Option #2: Bimini drop-down changing roomInvalid table id.